benjamink/ansible-helloworld/ansible_workflow.md

 ### Using Docker

-Docker has the benefit of being far lighter-weight than using Vagrant.
+Docker has the benefit of being significantly more lightweight than Vagrant.
 Docker doesn't build an entire virtual machine but instead creates a container with just the parts of the system that are different from the host operating system needed to run the code within the container.
-While this is a huge improvement on development velocity it does have some draw-backs.
+While this is a huge improvement on development velocity it does have some drawbacks.
 Docker is based on features in the Linux kernel & thus isn't natively available in OS X.  In order to use Docker a special virtual machine is started running Linux & Docker functions are run within that virtual machine.
 Once the Docker VM is running the speed advantages of Docker are still available, but there is an extra layer to deal with.
-There are tools from Docker that make running Docker on OS X much easier, hoewever.
-Follow the instructions on [Docker's OS X setup page](https://docs.docker.com/mac/) to get your workstation setup properly.
+However, there are tools from Docker that make running Docker on OS X much easier.
+Follow the instructions on [Docker's OS X setup page](https://docs.docker.com/mac/) to get your workstation set up properly.

 Another draw-back with Docker development is that some functionality is restricted in containers at very low levels.
 For example, `systemd` is becoming more and more popular in modern Linux distributions but it requires certain low-level privileges in the kernel that are normally restricted within Docker as they pose a security risk with other containers running on the same host.
 While there are ways of getting around this particular issue, it requires forcing unsafe Docker usage and isn't entirely reliable.